Green List in-demand role

 AEWV granted after 28 February 2024

-If your AEWV was granted after 28 February 2024, you must be paid at least the median wage.
+If your AEWV was granted after 28 February 2024, you must be paid at least NZD$31.61 an hour, the February 2024 median wage, to start counting your work experience.
 You will not gain work experience if you are paid NZD$29.66 an hour (the February 2023 median wage).

 Your Green List role has a specific pay rate